Back to R&D

 Balanced Nutrients

-Full spectrum of NPK + Mg + S alongside organic matter improving soil humus and water retention.
+Full spectrum of NPK + Mg + S alongside organic matter that builds soil humus and improves water retention.

 Closed-Loop Emissions

-All steam condensed, acid aerosols captured.
-Meets stringent environmental standards.
+All steam is condensed and acid aerosols captured.
+The process meets stringent environmental standards.

 Scalable Output

-Dry, granulated organic-mineral fertiliser perfectly matched to the soil profile, rich in essential nutrients.
+Dry, granulated organic-mineral fertiliser, well matched to the soil profile and rich in essential nutrients.

 Who Is This Technology For?